Best Lip Balms Tested & Fully Reviewed

 Beeswax is a more natural alternative to petrolatum and offers a more breathable barrier that does not lock in irritants quite as firmly.
 Some people with honey sensitivities may find themselves reacting to the propolis that often gets mixed in with the beeswax.

 Lanolin is a naturally occurring waxy oil produced by sheep to lock moisture into their wool.
-When extracted for lip balm it performs that same, effective barrier to keep moisture in and prevent from further damage.
+When extracted for a lip balm it performs that same, effective barrier to keep moisture in and prevent further damage.

 Coconut oil is a wonderful natural moisturizer.
-The addition of coconut oil can add some softness to the balm that allows for smoother application and better dispersed coverage.
+The addition of coconut oil can add some softness to the balm that allows for smoother application and better-dispersed coverage.

 Vitamin E Oil:

 Vitamin E is rich in antioxidants and has smoothing properties often recommended to treat the appearance of scars.
 Dermatologists are a bit divided on its use in lip balms as it can be a relatively common allergen.
 If you are experiencing irritation with your lip balm, consider switching to a formula without Vitamin E to find out if that is the culprit.

 Peppermint oil is a common additive for a pleasant flavor and refreshing tingle.
 This is usually the first ingredient to try skipping if you are having irritation from your favorite lip balm.

 The delicate skin of the lips is sensitive to the sun and exposed most of the time you are outdoors.
 Some SPF protection for your lips is highly recommended for daily wear but is even more important for runners and hikers who will spend hours in the sun.
 Not all of our top 10 balms have SPF but it was weighted heavily in the ranking.